 Once upon a time, there was this thing called yoga.
 A few people did it and a lot of people sort of knew about it.
-Some people felt inexplicably drawn to it and, little by little, more people overcame their fear of the unknown (which is hard!) and tried it for themselves.
+Some people felt inexplicably drawn to it and, little by little, more people overcame their fear of the unknown and tried it for themselves.
 As many more people discovered yoga’s many benefits, the balance shifted a bit.
 If you weren’t doing yoga, you knew someone (kooky Aunt Peggy at first, straight-laced neighbour Jim before long) who was.
 Yoga moved from the fringes to the mainstream.

 A Time and Place

 You don’t need a lot of time to start meditating.
 You can begin with just 10 minutes a day.
 When you carve out that 10 minutes is up to you.
 First thing in the morning works for a lot of people, but it really can be any time that you can make happen regularly.
 Once you decide, be consistent to that time to establish the habit that is going to give you the greatest benefits.

 You need a place that is relatively calm and quiet.
 It doesn’t have to be an isolated grotto, because most of us don’t have those in our homes, but it’s better not to try it on the subway platform while waiting for a train.
 Give yourself a chance by minimizing distractions.
 At home, try to do it when everyone else is out or asleep or you can shut the door.
 You don’t need candlelight or total silence.
 Have a chair to sit in and a few small props, like a folded blanket or towel (whose function will be discussed below) handy.

 If you like more structure, there is sure to be a meditation class you can attend at your local yoga studio, Zen centre, or even meditation studio if you’re in a bigger city.
 Meditation apps are also super helpful in guiding you and providing a framework that makes it easier to get started at home.